nvm-sh/nvm/README.markdown

 https://github.com/creationix/nvm/issues/43

-On Arch Linux and other systems using python3 by default, before running *install* you need to
+On Arch Linux and other systems using python3 by default, before running *install* you need to:

       export PYTHON=python2